ryanhabis/cloud_architecture/16_azure_load_balancer/azure_load_balancer_lab.md

 In this lab we'll take a look at load-balanced configuration, where incoming traffic is distributed among 2 or more backend VMs.
 The Azure network setup is similar to previous weeks.

+Reasons for load balancing:

+- Enables capacity adjustment
+- Cost optimisation
+- Allows redundancy in case of malfunction
+- Facilitates auto-scaling (but doesn't do the scaling for you!)

 # Setup

 ## Portal login